useblocks/sphinx-needs/docs/directives/needuml.rst

 .. _needuml_jinja_ref

-ref(id, content, text)
+ref(id, option, text)
 ~~~~~~~~~~~~~~~~~~~~~~

 Allows to create an hyperlink to a Sphinx-Need object in a PlantUML schema.
 The
-text associated to the hyperlink is either defined by `content` (in this case,
+text associated to the hyperlink is either defined by `option` (in this case,
-Sphinx-Need picks the text of the field specified by `content`), or by the free text `text`.
+Sphinx-Need picks the text of the field specified by `option`), or by the free text `text`.

 |ex|